enriquefuzzy/cypress-test/README.md

 ## Description
 Automate Cypress Command examples from https://example.cypress.io/

+### example-cypress-spec.cy.js
-Tests are separated in example-cypress-spec.cy.js by Querying, Traversal, and Actions pages.
+Tests run through each Cypress Command in the Querying, Traversal, and Actions sections

 Each page (Querying, Traversal, Actions) has it's own `describe` function.

 Cypress Command examples are separated into their own `it` functions.

-Initial setup followed steps from [Writing Your First E2E Test](https://docs.cypress.io/guides/end-to-end-testing/writing-your-first-end-to-end-test?utm_source=Binary%3A+App&utm_medium=Docs+Menu&utm_content=First+Test)
+### google-search-spec.cy.js
+Tests search for "Dogs" and "Cats" on Google then use implicit/explicit assertions to verify the search result

 ## How to execute tests
 Open Cypress with `npx cypress open`

 Tests are automatically run when file is saved.

-Run tests headless with `npx cypress run --headless`
+Run tests headless with `npx cypress run` or `npx cypress run --headless`

+Run a single spec with like this `npx cypress run --spec "cypress/e2e/google-search.spec.cy.js"`